ArchishmanSengupta/consistent-hashing/README.md

+Certainly!
+Here's the updated README file with an additional section on removing hosts:

+---

 # Consistent-Hashing

-A Go library for distributed load balancing using consistent hashing (with bounded loads)
+Consistent-Hashing is a Go library designed for distributed load balancing using consistent hashing, enhanced with bounded loads.
+It provides efficient key distribution across a set of hosts while ensuring that no single host becomes overloaded beyond a specified limit.

 ## Installation

-To install the package, use the following command:
+To install the package, execute the following command:

 ```bash
 go get github.com/ArchishmanSengupta/consistent-hashing